 ‘The stone is not the focus, it is not seen at all in the piece unless the wearer chooses to invert and position of the ring to reveal the stones,’ Sweetnam says.
 ‘I love the idea that it is the feeling of wearing such a valuable element that is important to the wearer rather than the show of it.
 I feel that the idea of wearing a diamond that is privately encased for yourself to know about is thrilling and empowering.
 It also creates the opportunity for someone who does not connect with a traditional engagement-ring aesthetic to wear the precious elements of an engagement or eternity ring just in a new modern way.’

 In all her jewellery, Sweetnam focuses on crafting a graphic, bold silhouette.
-In her first collection to include diamonds, she builds on this without compromising these essential forms.
+In her first collection to include diamonds, she builds on this without compromising these essential forms for pieces which make for chic and affordable engagement rings.
 Her pieces hold secrets; in the fine narrow diamond-encrusted ring hidden within an oversized ring there is an added sentiment to typical engagement jewellery design.
 ‘In other pieces, a larger diamond would sit at the end of a ring silhouette, such as in Silent Diamond Ring, punctuating a graphic shape rather than feeling like it was an add-on,’ she adds.
 ‘Conceptually, I knew the diamonds needed to be tucked away within the jewellery.’ §